WELCOME TO HARD TIMES

 Disappearing Man

-The premiere of a a reflection, through music and dance, on the constant need for stimulation and escape and the simultaneous search for the present moment.
+A reflection, through music and dance, on the constant need for stimulation and escape and the simultaneous search for the present moment.
 An intimate double bill of dancer Andrej Štěpita and musician Štěpán Janoušek presents an original solo project by two distinctive members of Farm in the Cave theatre ensemble.

 Point of View 4: Resilience